-Heating, Ventilation, and Air Conditioning, also known as an HVAC technician, work in a rapidly growing, challenging, and technical industry with plenty of opportunities.
+A Heating, Ventilation, and Air-conditioning worker, also known as an HVAC technician, works in a rapidly growing industry with lots of opportunities.
 Advancement in this field is mostly based on experience and skill, not on degrees or formal education.

 The HVAC industry is one of the most stable, consistent industries in the economy.
 After all, people always need heating and air conditioning, even if there is an economic depression.

 According to the BLS, employment of heating, air conditioning, and refrigeration mechanics and installers is projected to grow 4 percent from 2019 to 2029, about as fast as the average for all occupations.
 Therefore, if you are a trained and effective HVAC worker, you can probably expect consistent, well-paying work.

 If you are interested in practical engineering, a career in HVAC may be an ideal option.
 This industry involves working with complicated machinery and systems, which gives you abundant opportunities to decipher perplexing problems.
 Of course, there are a variety of difficulties of working in HVAC, which this article will detail in full.

 A few of the most significant disadvantages are uncomfortable working conditions, a relatively high chance of injury, and low pay for entry-level positions.
 However, a career in HVAC can be a jumpstart into more advanced and better-paying fields, like electrical engineering or mechanical engineering.